batcity/aws-lab/ec2/README.md

 ## What is EC2?

 Amazon EC2 is a **web service that provides resizable compute capacity in the cloud**.

+> ⚠️ “Resizable” does **not** mean you can dynamically increase CPU or memory of a running instance.
+It means you can **choose or change instance types** to adjust compute resources, and you can scale the number of instances up or down as needed.

 It allows you to run **virtual servers**—think of them like cloud-based VMs—without managing physical hardware.

 ### Key Concepts